nuomi/nuomi.github.com/projects/android/rom-hack-howto/index.md

 __HBOOT__ is manufacturer specific term.. generally used by HTC.

 __Fastboot__ is protocol used to update the flash filesystem in Android devices from a host over USB.
 It allows flashing of unsigned partition images.
-It is disabled in the production G1 devices since USB support is disabled in the bootloader[1].
+It is disabled in the production G1 devices since USB support is disabled in the bootloader.
 This can be changed if you get root on the device.
-See also [2] Source(s): Android solutions

 	usage: fastboot [ <option> ] <command>